Transforming Care: People with learning disabilities and autism

 Referring to the Dynamic Support Register

 A child or young person can only be included on the register if they (or their parent, guardian or carer) have given their consent.
+As part of being on the register the child and family may be offered a Keyworker to help them implement advice and navigate the health, education and social care system.
 There are two forms that need to be completed and signed:

 There is also a Dynamic Support Register easy-read consent form